This blog is written by Emma, who left the UK for Copenhagen in 2009 with her ever patient husband and (then) two small children. *

 **** I suggest you don’t ask her about her first article in print for the fabulous Simple Things Magazine (Munich – “My City” in case you’re interested!) as she hasn’t stopped going on about it…

 (I also frequently wrote for BritMums for several years, compiling the monthly food and Expat round ups, and providing further articles on travel topics.
-I also had the pleasure of speaking twice at BritMums Live on Food and Travel panels).
+I also had the pleasure of speaking several times at BritMums Live on Food and Travel panels).